Mangalagiri–Tadepalli Municipal Corporation

-Mangalagiri Tadepalli Municipal Corporation is the civic body that governs Mangalagiri and Tadepalle city's and villages in the corresponding mandals of the Mangalagiri Assembly constituency in Guntur district of Andhra Pradesh.
+Mangalagiri–Tadepalli Municipal Corporation (MTMC) is the civic body that governs Mangalagiri, Tadepalli and villages in the corresponding mandals of the Mangalagiri Assembly constituency in Guntur district of Andhra Pradesh.
 It is the second largest municipal corporation next in line to GVMC in terms of area with 194.41 km2 and 2,53,875 of voters in the state of Andhra Pradesh.
 It is classified as important Municipal Corporation in the Capital of Andhra Pradesh.
-Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
-Mangalagiri Tadepalle Municipal Corporation Municipal Corporation is headed by Mayor of city and governed by Commissioner.